DHmango/onshape-plus/README.md

 You *can* also take the raw JSON data and run it through your own custom script, but you shouldn't need to for normal use.
 Alternatively, you *could* take the raw JSON data and run it through your own custom script, but I'll let you figure that out for yourself.

----
+## build

-build the editor using Vite as configured in the repo.
+Have node.js installed.
+CD into webapp, and run '''npm install''' the editor webapp ed in the repo.
 You can use web-ext to build the extension or just compress it.

 ## Help